waiting-for-dev/devise-jwt/README.md

 - At the same time that a token is dispatched for a user, the `jti` claim is persisted to the `jti` column.
 - At every authenticated action, the incoming token `jti` claim is matched against the `jti` column for that user.
 The authentication only succeeds if they are the same.
-- When the user requests to sign out its `jti` column changes, so that the token won't be valid anymore.
+- When the user requests to sign out its `jti` column changes, so that provided token won't be valid anymore.

 In order to use it, you need to add the `jti` column to the user model.
 So, you have to set something like the following in a migration: